Phnom Penh Guide

 For those living in the area of the Monivong Bridge, who require getting between Koh Pich and Koh Norea, will have noticed that the new bridge construction is well underway.
 In the meantime, a fleet of very busy ferries is available to transport those who need to cross the river.

 A distant image appears to show two monsters, mouths open, getting ready for combat.
-Of course, however, nothing quite so exiting, but it does show the ever reducing gap, as each side of the bridge slowly but surely, come together, to marry, in perfect harmony.
+Of course, however, nothing quite so exciting, but it does show the ever-reducing gap, as each side of the bridge slowly but surely, comes together, to marry, in perfect harmony.

 XXXXX